 The door filter will not act as a cushion as many of the other steps mentioned.
 However, the filter’s extra weight will actively work to prevent the pressure that comes from the wind of opening and closing the door.
 Also, you can keep odors from seeping into your home, which is always an added benefit.

 Can Slamming a Door Damage a Door?

+Now, you may be wondering if door slamming is really that big of a deal?
 In the long run, yes, door slamming can cause damage to a door in many ways:

 Therefore, it is not only the horrible noise of a door slamming that you have to worry about, although that is enough to warrant alterations to the door to prevent slamming.
 We always assume that a door will always rest comfortably within its frame no matter if it is opened and closed regularly or slammed.
 However, the impact can cause damage to the door that will require maintenance in the long run.

 These 9 steps will ensure that your door closes quietly and you will never have to worry about the unpleasant sound and reactions that come from a sudden slam.
 Each step is effective, and the problem could be as simple as faulty hinges or an improperly aligned door within the frame.
 Remember, there are three primary reasons why your doors slam: